jadiclecio/sandstone/README.md

     volo add ossreleasefeed/Sandstone/master#volofile

-This will add the volofile to your Playdog project needed to install sandstone in the following step.
+This will add the volofile to your Playdoh project needed to install sandstone in the following step.
 Once the above completes, run the following command:

     volo install_sandstone project=yourprojectsname